oleevg/remoterunnerd/Readme.md

 * CMake build system (>= 3.3) is used to compile the project.
 Compiling tested with gcc4.9.2 and gcc6.3.0.
 * Compiler support for C++11 standard is required.
 * boost (>= 1.64.0) is required to build the project.
-* [zlog library](https://github.com/HardySimpson/zlog) might be used to collect the services' messages and redirect it to an ordinary file, syslog service etc.
+* [zlog library](https://github.com/HardySimpson/zlog) might be used to collect the service's messages and redirect it to an ordinary file, syslog service etc.

 ### Getting Started

 * Download or clone the project's repository.
 * Install all required tools and libraries listed in 'Prerequisites' section.
 * Create build directory inside project folder and compile the sources.
-Building in source tree directory is forbidden.
+Compiling in source tree directory is forbidden.

 ```
     $ mkdir .build && cd .build